Linda's Diet Statement

 My saying has always been "If something is worth doing, it is worth doing right!"
 With that being said and off my mind, I am doing my best to lose weight at a safe and reasonable rate.

 Check out my many Diet Recipes and also the Food Nutritional Value Chart that shows fat grams, fiber grams, and calorie that I have collected (includes many recipes from my main web site that I have adapted).
-I've also included some Weight Watcher's Points to help you in deciding which recipes to prepare.
-Unless otherwise noted, I've included in each of the following recipes: Fat Grams, Calorie Counts, and Weight Watcher points.
+I have also included some Weight Watcher’s Points to help you in deciding which recipes to prepare.
+Unless otherwise noted, I have included in each of the following recipes: Fat Grams, Calorie Counts, and Weight Watcher points.

 Another thing I do, is to allot myself some dark chocolate everyday.
 As dark chocolate is low in calories, this satisfies my craving.
 One ounce of dark chocolate is approximately 136 calories.
 One ounce of chocolate is a lot of chocolate!
 You can have your chocolate and eat it too!
 Check out my article Dark Chocolate is Healthy Chocolate.

-If I'm invited to a special dinner or dinner party, I always eat what the host or hostess has prepared and is set in front of me.
-I will not even tell the host or hostess that I'm on a diet.
+If I am invited to a special dinner or dinner party, I always eat what the host or hostess has prepared and is set in front of me.
+I will not even tell the host or hostess that I am on a diet.
 This only makes the host or hostess uncomfortable after working hard to prepare a grand meal.
-I also do not want to deprive myself.
+I also do not want to deprive myself of the delicious foods my hostess has prepared.
 I find that I can continue my weight loss as long as I immediately get back on the diet the next day.

-A couple of years ago, a gentlemen I know (no names or I'll get in trouble), brought a frozen diet dinner to my dinner party.
-He announced, "I'm on a diet and I can't eat what you have prepared!
+A couple of years ago, a gentlemen I know (no names or I will get in trouble), brought a frozen diet dinner to my dinner party.
+He announced, “I’m on a diet and I can’t eat what you have prepared!”
 Needless to say, I have never invited him back.
 This really ticked me off!
 I spend a lot of time, effort, and thought into planning my dinner parties.

 Always remember - If you break your diet on one day, get right back on the diet immediately the next day!